mrgoldair/line-intersection/readme.md

 # Line Intersection

-- a queue for events
+#### TODO

-- an ordered dictionary for the status
+- Given the key of the sweep line status (an ordered dictionary implemented as a treap) is static data `{ mx,c }`, find a way of providing the current sweep line position to the sweep line status as inserts and comparisons are made

 **How do we test for the intersection of two line segments?
 Comparing overlaps of $x$ and $y$ values of line segment end points?**